THE RESOURCE CENTER

 To make an appointment with a case manager, call 321-765-4984 or email us at resources@HopeHelps.org.

-HOPE’s Food Pantry provides nonperishable food, produce, meat and fresh bread, 4-days per week, all at no charge.
-We have also implemented the following programs:
+HOPE’s Food Pantry provides non-perishable food, fresh produce, meat, and bread, 4-days per week, all at no charge.

-“Kids of HOPE” Enrichment Program: During each school break throughout the year, students who typically receive free or reduced lunch at school are able to pick up free, healthy lunches at HOPE.
+“Kids of HOPE” Enrichment Program: During each school break throughout the year, students who typically receive free or reduced meal plans at school are able to pick up free, healthy breakfast and lunches at HOPE.

-The food pantry and food outreach programs are run with the support of many churches, schools, businesses, local government, civic groups and individuals in the community who organize food drives and donate throughout the year.
-The pantry is supported by a large team of dedicated volunteers who run the daily operations and coordinate pick-ups.
+The food pantry and food outreach programs are run with the support of many faith groups, schools, businesses, local government, civic groups, and individuals in the community who organize food drives and donate throughout the year.
+The pantry is supported by a large team of dedicated volunteers.

 We also partner with Second Harvest Food Bank of Central Florida and TEFAP, The Emergency Food Assistance Program.

 Wed/Sat 9am-12pm For more info about the Food Pantry contact: resources@HopeHelps.org

 **Starting August 1st, the Food Pantry will have new hours on Tuesdays and Thursdays: Open to clients from 9:00a-11:30a, closed 11:30a-12:30p, and reopened 12:30p-3:30p.

 HOPE Helps offers a Voucher program through our HOPE Chest Thrift Store.